35 Years and Still in Play!

-D. R. Dunlop & Associates, Inc. was founded, in 1987, on the specialized expertise of David Dunlop, to capitalize on his extensive experience managing the Visits and Conferences Service at Global Affairs Canada*.
+D. R. Dunlop & Associates, Inc. was founded, in 1987, to capitalize on founder David Dunlop's extensive experience managing the Visits and Conferences Service at Global Affairs Canada*.
 As Deputy Chief of Protocol from 1977 to 1987, Mr. Dunlop planned, managed and coordinated countless state and official visits to Canada, conducted Northern Tours for foreign heads of mission and created and ran the Official Visits Service at EXPO 86, in Vancouver.

 David R. Dunlop